nyusterndatabootcamp/book/py-fun1.md

 ## Python's built-in functions

-We now have several kinds of **objects** to work with:  numbers, strings, and lists.
-There are more on the way, but that's a good start.
-And yes, the formal term is really **objects**.
-But what can we do with them?
-Python has two basic ways to express things we do with objects:  **functions** and **methods**.
-We'll talk about functions in this section and methods in the next one.

 Python has a lot of basic "built-in" functions.
-We've already seen the `print()` function.
+We've already seen the `print()` and `whos` function.
 Here are some others we've found useful.

 **The `len()` (length) function.**  This tells us the length of an object.
 We can work this one out for ourselves: